stevearrants/style/docs/images.md

 techniques in how-to pieces.
 Use them to illustrate functionality, show users a series of steps, or give examples.

-Generally, an image that spans the full width of a web page should be no more than 800 pixels wide.
+An image that spans the full width of a web page should be no more than 800 pixels wide.
+If possible, use vector images in the SVG format as they scale well.
+Use PNG if you can't use SVG.
 Captions aren't necessary in procedures

 If your content will be viewed on hand-held devices, use responsive images.
 That is, provide different image sizes depending on the device.

+For documents created with Flare or other online tools, take the screen shot and reduce to 72-75% in SnagIt.
+Then use the Sharpen filter set at between 72-75%.
+Place in Flare and set to display the thumbnail as a pop-up image.
+Please contact Steve Arrants for assistance.

 Copyrighted images
 ------------------

-Don't use them, even if the document is internal to your organization.
+Don't use them, even if the document is internal to Sheridan.
 Don't alter a copyrighted image and use it.
 Instead, search for and use public domain <a href="https://creativecommons.org/publicdomain/zero/1.0" target=_"new">CC0 Images</a>
 ![](Resources/Images/offsite-link.png)